pair-lab/pair-lab.github.io/content/publication/Matter/index.md

 ---
-title: 'Transforming the synthesis of carbon nanotubes with machine learning models and automation'
+title: 'Transforming the Synthesis of Carbon Nanotubes with Machine Learning Models and Automation'
 authors:
   - Yue Li
   - Shurui Wang